Phillips 66: Logo

+The Phillips 66 shield logo, linking it to U.S. Route 66, was introduced in 1930.
+After a series of changes to the color scheme including the popular dark green with orange and blue trim, the company settled on black and orange color scheme that would last nearly thirty years.
+In 1959, Phillips replaced these colors with red, white and black, the one still deployed.
+The first design had the second 6 lower than the first; the current design does not.

 Operations

 In the United States, the company operates Conoco, Phillips 66 and 76 stations.
 In Europe, Phillips 66 operates Jet filling stations in Austria, Denmark, Germany, Sweden and the United Kingdom.
 It sold its Jet stations in Belgium, the Czech Republic, Finland, Hungary, Poland and Slovakia to its Russian affiliate, Lukoil.
 It uses the Coop identity in Switzerland.
 The company is the fourth largest finished lubricants supplier in the United States.
 Phillips 66 has stations in 44 U.S. states, just behind Shell Oil Company and ExxonMobil, lacking a presence in Alaska, Delaware, Maine, New Hampshire, Vermont, and West Virginia.

 Phillips 66 owns 13 refineries with a net crude oil capacity of 2.2 Moilbbl/d, 10,000 branded marketing outlets, and 15000 mi of pipelines.
 It has 50 percent stake in DCP Midstream, LLC, a natural gas gatherers and processors with 7.2 e9cuft/d of processing capacity.
 It also owns 50 percent stake in Chevron Phillips Chemical Co.

 Phillips 66 also owns a one-quarter share in the controversial Dakota Access Pipeline.